Snaacky/thewiki/docs/tutorials/comparison.md

 ==- Padding

-Zero pads the frame numbers on images in the current directory and removes extraneous data from the file name.
-This allows for automatic numerical sorting on [Slowpoke Pics](#slowpoke-pics) and filling of comparison names based on `comp.py`
+Zero pads frame numbers on images in the current directory and removes extraneous data from file names. *This allows for automatic numerical sorting on [Slowpoke Pics](#slowpoke-pics) and filling of comparison names based on `comp.py`.*

 ```py
 import os